-See It Now: fHere's What California Looks Like at Christmas
+Before you move on, Here's What California Looks Like at Christmas

-- Christmas Concerts: The a capella group Chanticleer is a San Francisco area favorite, performing Gregorian chants and popular tunes in some of the area's prettiest venues, including historic Spanish missions.
+The a capella singing group Chanticleer is a San Francisco area favorite, performing Gregorian chants and popular tunes in some of the area's prettiest venues, including historic Spanish missions.

-- Surfin' Santa: In most places, Santa arrives in a sleigh.
+Surfin' Santa: In most places, Santa arrives in a sleigh.
 In Capitola, just south of Santa Cruz and down at Seaport Village in San Diego, he arrives on a surfboard instead.
 Decked out in a red wetsuit with all the white trimmings, the Surfin' Santa usually comes ashore on Thanksgiving1 weekend.

 Tractor Christmas Parade: Calistoga, the northernmost community in Napa Valley, hosts an annual Christmas parade with a twist.
 Their Tractor Christmas Parade is held the first Saturday in December.

-- Outdoor Light Displays: Southern Californians get especially enthusiastic when it comes to outdoor light displays.
-Try the LA Zoo Lights, north of San Diego in Encinitas San Diego Botanic Garden. or take the Santa Barbara Trolley's special lights tour, but plan ahead -this event sells out in early October.
+Southern Californians get especially exuberant when it comes to outdoor light displays.
+Try the LA Zoo Lights which are described on the last page of the Griffith Park guide, go north of San Diego to Encinitas to the San Diego Botanic Garden, or take the Santa Barbara Trolley's lights tour, but plan ahead -this event sells out in early October.